liberland/Constitution/Liberland-constitution.md

    * **§III.17(8)(d)** providing for Agents and Members of the Public Administration;
    * **§III.17(8)(e)** securing and promoting the interests of the Free Republic of Liberland worldwide.
 * **§III.18.** A Treaty Bill shall ratify an international treaty signed by the Cabinet.
-  * **§III.18(1)** All Treaty Bills shall be passed with a majority of three-quarters of the overall number of all Assembly Representatives.
+  * **§III.18(1)** All Treaty Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives.
   * **§III.18(2)** All Treaty Bills shall be subject to the power of general veto by the Citizens as provided in §III.21.
   * **§III.18(3)** All international treaties must be signed by the Chancellor on behalf of the Cabinet and ratified by the Assembly in order to constitute the law of the land in the Free Republic of Liberland.
 * **§III.19.** The Financial Bill shall contain the provisions of the Annual Budget.
-  * **§III.19(1)** The Financial Bill shall be passed with a simple majority vote of the overall number of all Assembly Representatives.
+  * **§III.19(1)** The Financial Bill shall be passed with a simple majority vote of the overall number of Assembly Representatives.
   * **§III.19(2)** The Financial Bill shall be subject to the power of general veto by the Citizens as provided in §III.21.
   * **§III.19(3)** The Financial Bill shall contain the Alteration Clause which shall enable the Cabinet to exercise delegated power in order to alter the provisions of the Annual Budget.
   * **§III.19(4)** The Alteration Clause shall be exercisable should the Cabinet realise that the actual revenue shall not meet the anticipated revenue as provided in the Annual Budget.
   * **§III.19(5)** The Executive Measure altering the provisions of the Annual Budget shall only be capable of reducing spending.
-  * **§III.19(6)** Under no circumstances shall the Cabinet lower the remuneration of Judges and/or Assembly Representatives unless with the express and informed consent of relevant bodies.
+  * **§III.19(6)** Under no circumstances shall the Cabinet lower the remuneration of Judges and/or Assembly Representatives unless with the express and informed consent of the relevant bodies.
 * **§III.20.** The Annual Budget shall constitute the only source of financial provisions for the Free Republic of Liberland.
   * **§III.20(1)** The Annual Budget shall be financed from the State Treasury maintained by the Department of Treasury.
   * **§III.20(2)** No provision of the Annual Budget shall provide for any spending which is not authorised by this Constitution.